 Location: Springbrook Nature Center, Fridley

-The scoop: The completely made-over nature center plans to unveil a new outdoor nature play area in early summer 2017.
+The scoop: The completely made-over nature center plans to unveil a new outdoor nature play area in July 2017.
 For now, check out their brand new indoor exhibits.

 Play space: Nature Play Yard